sinatriiobimo/govcommerce-api/README.md

 =
 - Clone project
 - Run Command ``docker-compose up``
-- *this repo still have a configuration deployment problem.
-Will fix ASAP
-- During resolve deployment issue.
-After running ``docker-compose up``.
+- After running ``docker-compose up``.
 It possible to using ``localhost:8080``as local host & port
+- If you want to access using public server, it can use this prefix host ``https://govcommerce-api-production.up.railway.app/...``
 ---
 **Scope**
 =